-Thanks to our loyal support from customers and increased demand for our products, in 2015, we opened a second location just inside of Helen, across from the Alpine Mini Golf and Circle K, coming into town.
+Thanks to our loyal support from customers and increased demand for our products, in 2015, his son and shop owner Chad Jackson opened a second location just inside of Helen.
+With Chad’s knowledge in machining, fabrication and Gem cutting, Chad expanded into the jewelry repair and customization in 2017.
+We still do this today at our Helen Location, and we have a custom jeweler onsite.
 This new location features a larger covered panning area and expanded gift shop.
 Parking and Admission is always free.
 Buses and large groups are always welcome.
 At Dukes Creek and The Outpost, you can become a prospector from the 1800's and mine for real gold and gemstones that you can keep!
-We provide everything you need to have a great time and be successful.
+We provide everything you need to have a wonderful time and be successful.
 We would like to invite you to visit us and enjoy the beautiful surroundings and relaxing atmosphere here.

 History is no stranger to Dukes Creek.
 Hernando DeSoto visited the area in 1540, and at least one of his men returned around 1560 to mine gold in the area.
 Although frequently credited to Lumpkin County resident Benjamin Parks, gold was found in Dukes Creek (now White County) in 1828 by Frank Logan, launching America's First Gold Rush.